 #1.
 Know which European countries require a driving vignette.

 Many European countries require that you purchase a driving vignette, either a sticker that goes on your car window, as is the case in Switzerland and Slovenia, or as is the case in Hungary, a paper “receipt” that you must keep in your car to prove you’ve paid to drive on that country’s road.
 Usually these are just for the larger motorways, which Americans would refer to as freeways.
 Some of these are actually privately owned.

 Depending on the country, you can either purchase the vignette online before your travel dates, buy it upon entry at the border crossing, or pick one up at a nearby gas station before entering your destination country.
 However, don’t assume you can buy it directly at the border crossing – they’re frequently unmanned.

-With the exception of Switzerland that only offers a single duration annual vignette for 40 chf (roughly the same in USD or euros, depending on the exchange rate), other countries offer multiple options – weekly, 10-day, monthly, or yearly vignettes.
+With the exception of Switzerland that only offers a single duration annual vignette for 40 chf, other countries offer multiple options – weekly, 10-day, monthly, or yearly vignettes.